Improving Profits By Managing Receiving

-ASSIGNING LOCATION: The final step is to assign a storage location or move it to the next area for handling.
+The final step is to assign a storage location or move it to the next area for handling.
 A staging area for merchandise that can go directly to customers without storing, can be a real money saver.
 It can also dramatically increase customer satisfaction.
 Move damaged material to a repair area or if the product is absolutely unusable, refuse it and immediately return it to the trucker (some truckers cannot pick up without a return authorization from their office).

-CUSTOMER RETURNS: Customer returns can be a real challenge.
-Extra care must be taken to assure that the return is in accord with your return policy and that the product hasn't been abused or have missing parts.
+Customer returns can be a real challenge.
+Extra care must be taken to assure that the return is in accord with your return policy and that the product hasn't been abused or has missing parts.
 This can be an opportunity to build on a good relationship, but there are also situations when refusal is appropriate.
 Do you have simple and clear instructions outlining how your people should handle returns?
 If not, then you should!

-PAPERWORK: When everything is processed, all the receiving paperwork should be clipped together and sent to accounting to be matched with the invoice, freight bill and original purchase order terms.
+When everything is processed, all the receiving paperwork should be clipped together and sent to accounting to be matched with the invoice, freight bill and original purchase order terms.
 Receiving is both a material handling and auditing process.
 Bottom line, you must know you have the material ordered, the quantity ordered, received within the acceptable dates, acceptable quality and an accurate record of the transaction.